 4. Find the Right Real Estate Agent

-You’ve already culled the herd of houses for sale by following Clark’s ‘hundred house rule’ and picking up to two dozen target homes in your quest to learn how to buy a house.
+You’ve already culled the herd by following Clark’s “100 house rule” and picking up to two dozen target homes.

 The next step is to hire a buyer’s agent.
-The real estate agent you pick will be able to do something even more important than chauffeur you around to houses: They’ll be able to help you with keeping emotion out of the buying process.
+The real estate agent you pick should be more than a person who drives you around to see houses.
+That person should be able to help you keep emotion out of the buying process.

 Know What to Look for in an Agent